latt3y/neovim-setup/README.md

-# This is a boileer plate regarding my neovim setup for daily coding use
+# This is a boiler plate regarding my neovim setup for daily coding use